 Morphose is not being run by any person, entity, organization, or community.
 All Morphose smart contracts are ownerless and her UI runs on public IPFS.
 This is why

-Morphose doesn't, and can't provide any data to authorities because she is an ownerless protocol that runs by herself on public and decentralized Binance Smart Chain and IPFS.
+Morphose doesn't, and can't provide any data to authorities because she is an ownerless protocol that runs by herself on public and decentralized Blockchain and IPFS.

 Morphose is non-custodial.
 This means that only the user has control over the funds and it's the user's responsibility to use the protocol for any purpose.